-For us, each project seeks a unique formulation of materials, medium, and mode of engagement, allowing the process to define the nature and needs of the product.
-Our artistic research drives at the limits of human control and agency, the push points between person and situation.
-The work freely intersects reality and imagination, interlacing visceral sensory experiences, richly evocative action and imagery, and the construction of precarious utopian projects of confrontation and transcendence.
+Our artistic research focuses on the interface between person and environment – sensory-perceptual matrices, subtle energetic topographies, the limits of individual control and agency, malleabilities in the boundaries between things.
+The work freely intersects reality and imagination, interlacing visceral sensory experiences, fundamental structural reconfiguration, and richly evocative action and imagery, toward the construction of precarious utopian proposals for confrontation and transcendence.

 Control Group has received project and commissioning support from The Biennial of the Americas, Denver Theatre District, the Denver Office of Arts & Venues, and BINDERY|space; and its work has been presented by RedLine Gallery, Naropa University, Dance Initiative Carbondale, American Dance Festival’s MFA program, Boulder Fringe Festival, and others.
 Our work is supported by Colorado Creative Industries and the National Endowment for the Arts, Colorado’s Scientific and Cultural Facilities District, Broomfield Community Foundation, the Dugas Family Foundation, the Gilbert Family Trust, and other foundations, trusts, and individual donors.

-Patrick Mueller (Artistic Director / Performer) grew up in Colorado and studied dance and performance art at Pomona College (Claremont, CA).
-He spent a year as a Graduate Fellow at Ohio State University, and holds an MFA from Hollins University and American Dance Festival.
+Patrick Mueller (Artistic Director) grew up in Colorado and studied dance and performance art at Pomona College (Claremont, CA).
+He spent a year as a Graduate Fellow at Ohio State University, and holds an MFA in Dance from Hollins University and American Dance Festival.

-Patrick worked as a performer and administrator with various companies in New York and Europe, including Ben J. Riepe Kompanie (DE), Mancopy Danse (DK), and Troika Rance Dance-Theatre (NY).
-He recently collaborated on and performed in the immersive spectacle Sweet & Lucky by Third Rail Projects (NY), presented for an extended 12-week run by the Denver Center for the Performing Arts.
+Patrick served as a member of various companies in New York and Europe, including Ben J. Riepe Kompanie (DE), Mancopy Danse (DK), and Troika Ranch Dance-Theatre (NY).
+He recently collaborated on and performed in DCPA Off-Center's immersive spectacle Sweet & Lucky by Third Rail Projects (NY), which enjoyed for a 12-week extended, sold-out run.

-Patrick has taught dance technique and theory at Naropa University; Red Rocks Community College, where he helped establish a major in Dance; the Joffrey Ballet School Summer Intensive; Colorado Conservatory of Dance; Excel Summer Program at Williams and Amherst Colleges; and at various other studios, schools, and festivals.
-He lives in Lakewood, CO with his wife Kristine and their hilarious, adorable 3-year-old son.
+Patrick has taught dance technique and theory at Naropa University; Red Rocks Community College, where he helped establish an Associates Degree in Dance; the Joffrey Ballet School Summer Intensive; Colorado Conservatory of Dance; Excel Summer Program at Williams and Amherst Colleges; and at various other studios, schools, and festivals.
+He lives in Lakewood, CO with his wife Kristine and their hilarious, adorable 3-year-old son Levi.

-Todd Bilsborough (Composer / Company Member) was born in Denver.
-He served in the US Army from 2003 to 2009, including a deployment in support of Operation Iraqi Freedom, and went on to study music at Naropa University after returning to civilian life.
+Todd Bilsborough (Composer) was born in Denver.
+He served in the US Army from 2003 to 2006, with deployment in Operation Iraqi Freedom.
+After returning to civilian life, he went on to study music at Naropa University.
 He has been playing and performing in various styles and on various instruments for over two decades.
 Todd has been featured both as a live musician and sound designer in dozens of theatrical and concert performances since 2010.

-His work has appeared in performances by square product theatre and Wild Heart Dance, and he has performed in several other works by Control Group Productions, including (the world we’ve created), CREATION (re-creation), CAVE / dances made to be viewed in the dark, and the WHOLENESS installation at the Denver Performing Arts Complex.
+Todd's work has appeared in performances by square product theatre and Wild Heart Dance, and he has composed for and performed in all Control Group Productions works since 2014.
 He regularly performs on electric bass with the acclaimed avant-garde music ensemble Hamster Theatre, and his improvisational percussion work can be heard on Janet Feder’s album T H I S C L O S E.

-Ben Waugh (Company Member) is a performance artist with an MFA from Naropa University.
+Ben Waugh (Performer / Designer / Stage Manager) is a performance artist with an MFA from Naropa University.
 His work ranges from the pure enjoyment of human skill to the postmodern questioning of experience and performance.
 He has recently performed with Boulder’s The Band of Toughs in I Miss My MTV and As You Like It as well as the Frequent Flyer’s production Theatre of the Vampires.
 He recently founded The Great Perhaps Performance Collective, based in Boulder, co-directing the production of Beckett’s Play.